carmelo0x63/Fluffing-clouds/README.md

 # Terraform-cloud
-A collection of scripts to build infrastructure as code (IaC) both on-premises and in the cloud.
+A collection of scripts to build infrastructure as code (IaC) both on-premises and in the cloud.</br>
-The directories lioste below cover several technologies such as Terraform's HCL (HashiCorp Configuration Language), Ansible, and cloud-init.
+The directories listed below cover several technologies such as Terraform's HCL (HashiCorp Configuration Language), Ansible, and cloud-init.</br>

 - [Oracle Cloud Infrastructure (OCI)](./OCI/README.md)
 - [Google Cloud Platform (GCP)](./GCP/README.md)